pairwise-tech/pairwise/README.md

 ## 🏦 Payments

 We are using [Stripe](https://stripe.com/) to process user payments.
-Currently, the application redirects to a hosted Stripe checkout page which then sends a webhook event to our server if the user completes the checkout process succcessfully.
+Currently, the application redirects to a hosted Stripe checkout page which then sends a webhook event to our server if the user completes the checkout process successfully.
 The user is then redirected back to Pairwise and sees a payment confirmation.
 Here are some instructions and resources for working locally if you need to work on the Stripe payments integration feature.

 The docker-compose files deploy a `stripe` service which runs the [Stripe CLI](https://stripe.com/docs/stripe-cli) docker image which handles processing Stripe events.
 This allows the payment integration to simply work in development mode when running Pairwise locally or in a CI environment.
 Stripe provides several options for [easily testing](https://stripe.com/docs/testing) payments in development.
 For instance, you can enter the card number `4242424242424242` with any future date as an expiration and any 3 digit CVC to submit a test successful payment.